Lemoncode/react-testing-by-example/03-redux/02-reducers/README.md

   });
 ```

-Finally, le'll test how it behaves when an action with an arbitrary type is passed.
+Finally, let's test how it behaves when an action with an arbitrary type is passed.
 It should return the state without modifications:

 ### **./src/pages/members/list/reducers/members.spec.ts**